tsmaz/AfterTheEnd/README.md

-# AfterTheEnd
+# After The End
-Repo for our work-in-progress survival game, After the End
+Repo for our work-in-progress survival game, After the End, being built for CS 4600 - Game Development

 #### Overview